Fly-Mix/flr-as-plugin/README.md

 - Support for processing asset which’s filename is bad:
    - filename has illegal character (such as  `blank`,  `~`, `@`, `#` ) which is outside the range of  valid characters (`0-9`, `A-Z`, `a-z`, `_`, `+`, `-`, `.`, `·`,  `!`,  `@`,  `&`, `$`, `￥`)
    - filename begins with a number or character `_`  or character`$`
 - Support for processing assets with the same filename but different path
+- Support for processing multi projects (the main project and its sub projects in one workspace)
+- Support for auto merging old asset specifications when specifying new assets

 ## Install Flr plugin